 You will have to provide information regarding your employment history and present employment statuses, such as income, job title, workplace, and contact information for your employer.

 You may require to attach your employment contract, payslips, or a recent tax assessment along with the credit card application.

-Many people ask: “Can I get a credit card without a job?”
+Many ask, "Can I get a credit card without a job?"
 If you are self-employed, Creditors may ask you to provide more information about your work.

 The tax return and financials/profit and loss statements for the last two years to support your Self-Employed income.

-Proof of rental income for real estate properties or copy of the executed lease
+Proof of rental income for real estate properties or a copy of the executed lease

-The last three months’ recent account income statements
+The previous three months' recent account income statements

 The last three month's account statements of any credit cards or loans held in your name

 Creditors also analyze credit history and credit score to know how punctual applicants have been in repaying their loan instalments.
-If you have no loan in your name, this step is skipped.
+You can skip this step if you have no loan in your name.

-An applicant with an excellent credit score is more likely to get approved for any financial product than one with an average or poor credit score.
+An applicant with an excellent credit score is more likely to get approved for any financial product than an average or poor credit score.